actris-cloudnet/dataportal-docs/api/data-upload.md

 ### Python

-This example uses the python library `requests` for submitting requests.
+This example uses the Python library `requests` for submitting requests.

 ```python
 import hashlib